-In lots of companies, most of the company appears to operate by a completely different group of rules and communicate in a different language than those in the IT support Cambridge or computer services sector of the business.
+In lots of companies, most of the company appears to operate by a completely different group of rules and communicate in a different language than those in the computer services sector of the business.
 This division is somewhat artificial and partially maintained by the IT people themselves because of a certain culture technical people have about their specialized knowledge and application areas.
-But in mind, those strange people down in IT have the same goals as almost every other business person which is to succeed both personally and corporately in shared projects.
+But in mind, those strange people down in IT have the same goals as almost every other business person which is to succeed both personally and corporately in shared projects using Cloud Telephone Systems.

 But those of us on the business side of the corporate landscape depend on the IT folks to tell us how things are going with that highly valuable asset that we have in our IT systems, hardware, computer software and Cloud Telephone Systems.
 Most medium to large businesses run very high capacity computers or multitudes of computers connected through a network and those systems must perform at top capacity each day to accomplish the goals of the business.

-The upgrade and maintenance budgets for the computers that run your business no doubt represents a reasonably sizable percentage of the organization budget each year.
+The upgrade and maintenance budgets for the computers or Cloud Telephone Systems that run your business no doubt represents a reasonably sizable percentage of the organization budget each year.
 But because those systems are what make you competitive in the marketplace, that investment is worth the money to make sure that the mission critical jobs those powerful systems do get done on time every week and month.

 When a computer begins to show signs of straining under the load of work, we are giving it, that can be a cause of significant concern for a business.
 If your business paradigm dictates that the load of traffic or system resources could possibly be pushed to beyond what the computers can do with their existing computing power, that weakness in the IT infrastructure represents a substantial risk to the company if the system become overloaded when there is a large body of work to be done by these machines.